kevinmutwiri/soft-skills/week6/understandUser.md

 - What tools can you use to create an Empathy Map?

 Read this article on [mindonmap.com](https://www.mindonmap.com/blog/empathy-map-template-example/) and note the different examples of empathy maps that they provide.

+## Drawing Insights

+After conducting interviews and creating your empathy maps, you might be asking yourself the same question.
+The next step is to analyze the gathered information and draw insights from it.

+Remember the main reason you conducted the interviews in the first place.
+You wanted to understand your user, their needs, preferences, wants and thoughts.
+Therefore, a logical step to get insights from your data would be to:

+Step 1: Analyze the information in front of you and look for patterns, contradictions, and opportunities for innovation.
+For example, if several users mentioned a specific pain point, this could be a potential opportunity for improvement.

+Step 2: Group similar insights together to create clear themes.
+This will help you identify the most significant user needs and priorities.

+Step 3: Prioritize the insights based on their importance to the user and their potential impact on the designed product or service.

+Step 4: Use the insights to inform your design decisions.
+Make sure to focus on the user’s perspective and avoid assumptions.

+And that’s it!
+By following these simple steps, you can draw meaningful insights from user interviews and empathy maps to create better products and services that meet the needs of your users.

+[video](https://www.youtube.com/watch?v=TRaNiRZqXwY) provides a quick look into how to convert your data into meaningful insights.
+Let’s go through this for more clarity.
+As you’re watching the video, ask yourself:
+- What steps need to be taken to go from raw data to meaningful insights?
+- Which of these steps are most relevant to your case and which isn’t?

+## Defining User vs Customer

+Did you know that in problem-solving, market research and design thinking the User is different from the Customer?
+The two have subtle nuances so let’s define them for you.

+A User
+A User is any individual who uses a particular product or service, regardless of whether they pay for it or not.
+For example, someone who uses a free social media platform would still be considered a user.
+In design thinking, a user refers to someone who interacts with a product or service, regardless of whether they pay for it or not.
+The focus is on understanding their needs, wants, behaviours, and pain points to create a better user experience.
+The goal is to create a solution that meets the user’s needs and helps them achieve their goals.

+A Customer
+A Customer, on the other hand, is someone who pays for a product or service.
+They are usually purchasing something from a business, and the transaction involves an exchange of money.
+In design thinking, the focus is to understand their buying behaviours, motivations, and preferences to create a product or service that meets their needs and solves their problems.
+The goal is to create a solution that generates revenue for the business and creates value for the customer.

+Tech companies have millions if not billions of end users.
+Microsoft, for instance, has end-users that contain anybody who owns or works with a Windows machine or uses MS Office tools such as Word, Excel, or PowerPoint.
+Apple’s end users involve those who run iOS on their iPhone, or who use a Mac.

+The number of end users for a company or product is likely to change with demand, competition, innovation, or in response to some external pressure.
+For instance, the number of end users of video conferencing platforms like Microsoft Teams and Zoom skyrocketed during the COVID-19 pandemic as people around the world entered lockdowns and were forced to work from home or take classes online.

+This means that both Users and Customers have different experiences and needs.
+That’s where UX (user experience) and CX (customer experience) come in.
+Take a look at [this short video](https://www.youtube.com/watch?v=mKI-0oDN--0) that outlines the difference between UX and CV.